Some Error Analysis for the Quantum Phase Estimation Algorithms: The Phase Estimation Method

 \end{lemma}

 It is worthwhile to point out that $\Delta E$ in Eq. \eqref{eq: dE} characterizes the separation of $E$ from the rest of the eigenvalues.
-In classical algorithms, a small separation will typically cause large error in solving the eigenvalue problem.
-More iterations are necessary to further reduce the residual error and offset the small separation.
-This issue will arise in the phase estimation algorithm as well.
-The lower bound in Eq. \eqref{eq: ovlp1} also implies, in terms of the spectral decomposition \eqref{eq: U-SD}, that
+In classical algorithms \cite{saad2011numerical}, a small separation will typically cause large error in solving the eigenvalue problem, { especially when eigenvectors are desired.
+The role of the spectral gap is also observed in the recent work on quantum algorithms for ground state preparations \cite{lin2022heisenberg,lin2020near}. }